We Are All Volunteers

 4. Assist in setting up communication protocols for normal business.

-Development Committee As previously stated, we have been fortunate through the years in raising money from our members.
+Membership Committee As previously stated, we have been fortunate through the years in raising money from our members.
 But we recognize that there may be untapped resources that may be available to organizations such as ours that could play a role in strengthening the LLA.
 These sources might include but not be limited to the following.

 1. Create a “Society” for bequests.